Omarosa’s Shocking Big Brother Reveal: Mike Pence Is Pretty ‘Scary’ Too

-If you get all of your news from reality TV programming, this month has been absolutely brutal.
-Last week on Celebrity Big Brother, Apprentice villain turned White House staffer turned reality game show oracle Omarosa Manigault-Newman dropped some crushing information: the Donald J. Trump administration isn’t going great.
+If you get all of your news from reality-TV programming, this month has been absolutely brutal.
+Last week on Celebrity Big Brother, Apprentice villain turned White House staffer turned reality-game-show oracle Omarosa Manigault-Newman dropped some crushing information: the Donald J. Trump administration isn’t going great.
 In fact, “like, it’s bad,” Omarosa whispered through tears.
 When fellow contestant Ross Mathews implored Omarosa to give him some reassurance, she could only answer, “No, it’s gonna not be okay.
 It’s not.”

 Yikes!
 But isn’t there, like, a thing we can do to make Trump not president anymore?
 That thing Congress was going to do to Fitz when everybody found out about his affair with Olivia?
 Impeachment!